FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/1_single_cooker_process_chain.md

 process_chain = network_level.create_process_chain(process_chain_name="Cooker Chain")
 ```
 ## Create Source, Sink and Process Step
 In the next step source, sink and process step are created.
-The sink and source connect the production system to environment.
+The sink and source connect the production system to the environment.
 The sink collects the requested products and the source provides the required raw materials.
 Additionally, the sink and source must be connected to process chain.

 ```
 # Create all sources, sinks and network level storages